revolter/FileConvertBot/README.md

 ```

 Then, edit the file named `config.cfg` inside the `src` folder with the correct
-values and run it using `./main.py -d`.
+values and run it using `./main.py --debug`.

 Use `exit` to close the virtual environment.